seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-14.md

 up, there is no 'decay' or 'death'.

 *Amiyyamāno kiṁ kuppissati,* "not dying, how shall he be shaken?"
-The verb *kuppati* does not necessarily mean "getting annoyed".
-Here it means to be "shaken up" or "moved".
+The verb *kuppati* does not necessarily mean 'getting annoyed'.
+Here it means to be 'shaken up' or 'moved'.
 When one holds on to a standpoint, one gets shaken up if someone else tries to dislodge him from that standpoint.

 The deliverance in Nibbāna is called *akuppā cetovimutti*, the unshakeable